Artists

 You can specify a release date if you want to delay availability of the track, and the RavePool First option gives you a flair for your artwork if you're putting your track on RavePool before any other sites, indicating to your fans they can get it here first.

-Click on the Cover Image to add your own track artwork if you wish, and use the slider to select a portion of the track you want to turn into a preview clip for people to check out.
+Click on the Cover Image to add your own track artwork if you wish.

 You must be the copyright owner of the track and you must click the option to confirm that you are.